Grouping Data¶

 comm takes two sorted files, and reports lines that are in a, b or both.

-So, to show items that are in all
+So, to show items that are in all, but not in reject, tell comm to suppress

 comm -2 -3 all reject